Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

-- Form a 3-inch circular basin around the newly planted shrub.
+- Form a three-inch circular basin around the newly planted shrub.
 The newly formed “moat” will help retain moisture and direct water down to the roots.

-- Plant bushes 5 to 6 feet apart for a border, or about 1 foot away if you desire to form a hedge
+- Plant bushes five to six feet apart for a border, or about one foot away if you desire to form a hedge

-There are four types of pruning burning bushes: light pruning, routine pruning, heavy pruning and severe pruning.
+There are four types of pruning for burning bushes: light pruning, routine pruning, heavy pruning, and severe pruning.

-Severely pruning your burning bush after it has been “drastically neglected” suggests The Planting Tree.
+- Severe pruning should only be used when working with a plant after it has been “drastically neglected.”
 Cut back the bush to the ground level in early spring to help encourage plenty of growth in the season.

-Like other plants, the burning bush isn’t immune to insects and other pests such a rabbit or deer.
+Like other plants, the burning bush isn’t immune to insects and other pests such as rabbit or deer.
 Periodically check the plant for fungal spots and mildew, and remove as necessary.

 The burning bush makes a great statement, especially when displayed en masse.
 Consider planting the burning bush as a hedge for ultimate impact, or in front of larger evergreen shrubs.
 Select a nice contrasting color, one that won’t clash when your burning bush is in all its brilliance.